 IRAN ON VERGE OF A VOLCANIC ERUPTION

-Those of you who watched the spectacular volcanic eruptions in Hawaii earlier this month will have seen the tremors and earthquakes that were followed by massive explosions, as great floods of molten lava burst from the ground and clouds of ash and toxic gas spiralled into the air.
+Those who watched the spectacular volcanic eruptions in Hawaii in June will have seen the tremors and earthquakes that were followed by massive explosions, as great floods of molten lava burst from the ground and clouds of ash and toxic gas spiralled into the air.
 This geophysical phenomenon has many parallels with the volcanic political situation in Iran, where civil unrest and repeated public tremors and protests are a clear warning of a massive eruption that is sure to happen and that will sweep the corrupt, fascist mullah regime from power.

 During the early evening, as the protest became increasingly violent, a bus careered into a group of policemen, killing three of them.
 Although this happened hours after Mohammad Salas had been taken into detention, the regime was desperate to find a scapegoat.
 Salas was brutally tortured.
 His fingers, ribs and teeth were broken and he was taken unconscious to hospital.
 When he regained consciousness, frightened and disorientated, he was forced under duress to sign a confession, which he later retracted.

 Despite protests of his innocence and a massive campaign by Amnesty International, the regime hanged him from a crane earlier this month, then took his body hundreds of miles from Tehran, where he was buried in a secret grave so that his relatives cannot have his corpse examined for signs of torture.
 Amnesty said that this amounted to vengeance, rather than justice.